-Rehab and Beyond is a 501(c)(3) charitable nonprofit organization, founded in Atlanta, Ga.
-We are dedicated to serve the low-income stroke and brain injury survivor's population.
+Rehab and Beyond is a 501(c)(3) charitable non-profit organization, founded in Atlanta, GA dedicated to providing free rehabilitative continuum of care to stroke and brain injury survivors.

 Stan Maddox, CHC, PRT

 Coach Stan Maddox is a native of Atlanta, Ga.
 A “Grady Baby”, that is also a married father of two children.
 He is a Physical rehabilitation/Medical exercise coach and founder of the program Rehab and Beyond, which combines physical rehabilitation, medical exercise and physician backed health coaching.
 Specializing in stroke survivors, tbi survivors, cancer survivors, and many more.
 Coach Stan is a public speaker, and also the author of the book entitled, “Make me healthy, make me happy”.
 His favorite hobbies are mixed martial arts training, weightlifting, and running.
 He has been a health and wellness expert for over 15 years.

 “Through education and experience, my skill sets were formed.
 My mission is to better each and every life that I come in contact with…” -Coach Stan,